 - Limit app and phone interactions

-Design skills for automotive
+Design skills for Alexa-enabled automotive devices

 Automotive is an exciting space for Alexa, as drivers and passengers alike want to do more while they drive.
 Voice enables drivers to engage in productive experiences while keeping their hands on the wheel and their eyes on the road.
 The most useful and successful skills adapt to the automotive environment.
 While it is up to you as the developer to determine what scenarios are appropriate for automotive, this document covers some best practices that you can adopt to build engaging, delightful experiences.